 These myths about welfare are so dangerous because they create a culture in which we judge others without knowing anything about them or their situation.
 Worse, it could cause someone to avoid seeking the help they need out of embarrassment or pride.
 Stigmas exist because far too often, people would rather believe rumors than research facts.

-If we could all take the time to let go of our assumptions and learn the truth of what many Americans are facing, we’ll finally be on the way to real systemicatic and cultural change.
+If we all took the time to learn the truth about what many Americans are facing, we’d be on the way to real systematic and cultural change.